mvcisback/yasit/README.md

     def rand_sat(self) -> [0, 1]:
         '''
-        Return the probability (in interval [0, 1]) of randomly satisifying the property if one applies actions uniformly at random.
+        Return the probability (in interval [0, 1]) of randomly satisifying the property if one applies actions uniformly at random from the starting point.
         '''
 ```